LazaroOnline/Photopea.Plugin.ScriptEditor/README.md

-The `d.ts` type files comes from the vscode extension ['Types-for-Adobe'](https://github.com/docsforadobe/Types-for-Adobe) repository on GitHub.
+The `d.ts` type files comes from the ['Types-for-Adobe'](https://github.com/docsforadobe/Types-for-Adobe) repository on GitHub.

 There is also a ['types-for-adobe extension'](https://marketplace.visualstudio.com/items?itemName=il-harper.vscode-types-for-adobe) available for vscode.